 Now, here they were — the very people who had survived those nightmares.
 My heart was full.
 These were the people who had lost everything they loved.
 Who had forged a monument to peace in the crucible of the fire.

 The Japanese translator faltered, a few times, as I spoke.
 His translation seemed to get briefer, his voice became a slender thread that stretched out behind mine, and then broke.
 I turned to him, shaken out of my trance.
 Tears glimmered on his cheeks.

 Then the adults whispered to the kids.
 The children sang Sakura in clear, high voices.
 The Cherry Blossom Song.

 Two solemn-faced kindergarteners walked up the steps to the podium with their teacher.
 All three of them bowed, and presented me with an exquisite Japanese doll in a glass-fronted wooden box.
 The doll’s porcelain face was delicately tinted, smooth as ivory.
 She wore a brilliant red kimono, with a black and gold obi and wood-soled sandals.
 The box was so heavy, I had to brace it against the podium to hold onto it.

 I bowed too, and thanked them, and then waved goodbye.
 My interpreter took the doll from my arms and helped me down the podium steps.

 The adults were waiting in an orderly line.
 Each one in turn bowed low, then spoke.
 The interpreter translated.
 Their faces were naked, grieving, as they told me their stories.

 “My wife was pregnant with our third child.
 When the black rain came, she ran with the children to the sea.
 I went to work early that day, I didn’t say goodbye.
-One of my neighbors told me later how it was-they boiled in the water.
+One of my neighbours told me later how it was — they boiled in the water.
 The skin and flesh boiled off their bones.
 Nothing remained.”